semantifyit/actions-spec/README.md

 | &lt;property&gt;-input | PropertyValueSpecification | Indicates how a property should be filled in before initiating the action. |
 | &lt;property&gt;-output | PropertyValueSpecification | Indicates how the field will be filled in when the action is completed. |

 The PropertyValueSpecification type contains several properties that reflect the input attributes in HTML forms.
-These properties enable the description of the nature of input and output (Italic property indicates a property from the semantify.it actions extension).
+These properties enable the description of the nature of input and output.

 [PropertyValueSpecification](http://schema.org/PropertyValueSpecification)